-Each year there are a few essential items that should be reviewed to ensure you’re not missing something that could cause trouble when you file your tax return.
+Each year there are a few tax essentials that should be reviewed to ensure you’re not missing something that could cause trouble when you file your tax return.
 We recommend taking a look at the following documents and items and reaching out to Cray Kaiser if you have any questions.

 1. Required minimum distributions (RMDs)